andrewsb8/DROP/README.md

 Copyright 2023- Brian Andrews.

 The repository contains a work-in-progress command line tool which can manipulate protein structures by rotating dihedral angles.
+It has tools which will be useful for preparing protein structures for visualizations in presentations, lectures, or papers and preparing protein structures for simulation.
 This tool will be used to investigate accessible regions of the high-dimensional conformation space of proteins based on atomic overlaps.
 More factors may be added to the analysis in the future.

 ### Installation